lab-cosmo/sphericart/docs/src/installation.rst

     # torch bindings (CPU-only)
     pip install --extra-index-url https://download.pytorch.org/whl/cpu .[torch]

-Before installing the JAX version of ``sphericart``, make sure you already have the JAX library installed according to the `official JAX installation instructions
+Before installing the JAX version of ``sphericart``, make sure you have the JAX library installed according to the `official JAX installation instructions
 <https://jax.readthedocs.io/en/latest/installation.html>`_.

-In addition, if you want to use the CUDA functionalities of sphericart (with CuPy, torch or JAX), make sure you have installed the CUDA toolkit and set up the environment variables ``CUDA_HOME``, ``LD_LIBRARY_FLAGS``, and ``PATH`` accordingly.
-In case you want to use CuPy, it should be installed separately.
+In case you want to use sphericart with CuPy, it should also be installed separately according to the instructions `here <https://docs.cupy.dev/en/stable/install.html>`_.

+When using the CUDA functionalities of sphericart, make sure your CUDA driver is compatible with your selected version of CuPy, torch, or JAX.

 Julia package